myk245/github-readme/README.md

 Highly motivated and growth-minded Full-Stack Software Engineer with a focus on the User Experience.
 Curious self-starter with a proven ability in cross-team collaboration.
 Excited for the opportunity to use my technical and people skills to build thoughtful solutions that create a positive impact.

 ### Technologies:
-Languages/Frameworks: JavaScript, Ruby, React, React Native, Rails
-Misc: jQuery, Node.js, Git, RESTful APIs, HTML, CSS, ES6, Active Record, Express, JSON, Object Oriented Programming, Web Development, Agile Development, Responsive Design, AWS, Firebase, PostgreSQL, MongoDB, Database Architecture
+**Languages/Frameworks**: JavaScript, Ruby, React, React Native, Rails **Misc**: jQuery, Node.js, Git, RESTful APIs, HTML, CSS, ES6, Active Record, Express, JSON, Object Oriented Programming, Web Development, Agile Development, Responsive Design, AWS, Firebase, PostgreSQL, MongoDB, Database Architecture

 ### Open to work opportunities.
 I'd love to work with you!